-Selecting \boldsymbol{Y} will save the new settings.
-Selecting \boldsymbol{N} will revert to the previous settings.
+Selecting Y will save the new settings.
+Selecting N will revert to the previous settings.

-Pushing the Menu/Execute switch then takes you to this:
+Pushing the Menu/Execute switch then takes you to the default display:

-Figure 2.5 gives the menu items and how to make changes.
+Figure 2.5 shows all the menu items and how to make changes.